 2. Select the most interesting option by comparing the available services.

 We compare 30 companies offering money transfer services to Romania, such as TransferGo, TransferWise, Western Union, MoneyGram, Currencies Direct.
 You can save a lot of money by comparing all your options and go with the best option for your upcoming money transfer.

 3. Choose the best money transfer company for your specific needs

 Do you need to send money to Romania at the lowest total cost, as fast as possible or with the provider with the best ratings?

-In addition, it is important to pay attention to the payment solution and pay-out options.
-Providers often give you the choice to pay by sending the money from your e-banking or by cards (credit or debit).
-In Romania, you often have to decide if you want the money to be deposited on a local bank account or received in cash (from an agent location).
+It is also important to take into account the payment solution and pay-out options.
+Customers often have the possibility to pay your transfer by wiring the money from your bank account or by debit or credit cards.
+To receive the money in Romania, select the right option, whether you need the converted amount to be deposited on a local bank account or received in cash (from an agent location).

 Thankfully, gone are the days when the only options to send money to Romania were an expensive bank transfer (banks take huge margin on the exchange rates) or an equally expensive cash transfers via an old-fashioned money transfer branch.

 There are now a lot of solutions to send money to Romania, whether you need the money to arrive on a bank account, in cash or on a mobile wallet.
 The cheapest solution will be to use one of the online providers offering low-cost transfers to bank accounts in Romania.
 Companies like TransferGo or TransferWise (website not available in romanian) are available from a lot of countries and act as intermediary to convert your money at the best exchange rate before sending it to Romania.